Police

 Crime Scene Processing

 Routine crime scenes such as burglaries, thefts, and domestic violence are processed for fingerprints and/or digitally photographed.
-Two Lakeshire Officers are seasoned and experienced forensic specialists.
+Our Lakeshire Detective is a seasoned and experienced forensic specialist.
 Lakeshire has modern crime scene equipment.
 The St. Louis County Police Crime Scene Unit, acting under contract, handle cases involving body fluids resulting from crimes against persons such as serious assaults and sex crimes.

 Automatic External Defibrillator (AED)

 The Affton Fire Department provides quick and efficient service, however police response is normally faster than ambulance service.
-One Lakeshire car carries an Automatic External Defibrillator (AED) at all times and provides urgent response to heart attack calls.
+Lakeshire cars carry Automatic External Defibrillators (AED) at all times and provide urgent response to heart attack calls.
 The AED is used to administer a shock to persons in cardiac arrest.
 All Lakeshire Officers have been trained and certified in use of the AED.

 Deployment of the AED within the first few moments after a cardiac arrest can make the difference between life and death, or the quality of life.
 This state-of-the art equipment records the condition of the heart before an application of a shock.
 That information is recorded on a computer chip in the AED, which can be uploaded and viewed by hospital physicians.